Skip to content

 5. What's the most performant way to do this client-side with ~500 products?

-Explain your approach for each point, then implement the filter system.The AI's response will walk through each consideration, and you can correct its approach before it writes a single line of code.
-Maybe you disagree with point 4 — you'd rather show total counts regardless of active filters.
+The AI's response will walk through each consideration, and you can correct its approach before it writes a single line of code.
+Maybe you disagree with point 4 -- you would rather show total counts regardless of active filters.
 You adjust that one point, and the AI writes the implementation with your preference baked in.

-The "Think, Plan, Code" Framework
+The "Think, Plan, Approve, Code" Framework

-Here's a reliable three-phase prompt structure:
+Here's a reliable four-phase prompt structure:

 Phase 1: Think